jetify-com/devbox/examples/stacks/drupal/web/modules/README.txt

 MORE INFORMATION
 ----------------

-Refer to the “Developing for Drupal” section of the README.txt in the Drupal root directory for further information on extending Drupal with custom modules.
+Refer to the “Developing for Drupal” section of the README.md in the Drupal root directory for further information on extending Drupal with custom modules.